 1.Better skin & hair quality

 It is said “You are, what you eat” Perhaps one of the most notable advantages of following a clean diet is improved skin and hair quality.
-Processed/Junk foods contain artificial flavourings, colours and hydrogenated oils which tends to promote skin acne and oiliness.
-A diet rich in whole foods provides the body with not just macronutrients but also all the essential micronutrients and antioxidants such as Vitamin B’s A, C and E which are good for skin and hair health.
+Processed/Junk foods contain artificial flavorings, colors and hydrogenated oils which tends to promote skin acne and oiliness.
+A diet rich in whole foods provides the body with not just macronutrients but also all the essential micronutrients and antioxidants such as Vitamin B’s A, C, and E which are good for skin and hair health.

 2.Better digestive health

-In addition to nutrients like potassium, vitamin C and folate, a clean diet (given it has plenty of fruits and vegetables) is an also high in fibre.
+In addition to nutrients like potassium, vitamin C and folate, a clean diet (given it has plenty of fruits and vegetables) is also high in fiber.
 Fibre has the potential to reduce constipation, enhance digestion and lower the risk of heart disease and diabetes.

 Consuming a full spectrum of vitamins and minerals via whole foods ensures optimal body functions which enhances immunity.
 Studies have noted that people whose diet are rich in whole grains, fruits and vegetables fall sick notably less than people whole majorly consume processed foods.
 This isn’t due to what they are eating but what the food is composed of.